States easing virus restrictions despite experts’ warnings

 Overall, the outbreak has killed more than a half-million Americans.

-Justin Lessler, an expert in infectious diseases at Johns Hopkins University, said in an email that the vaccine already is contributing to a decrease in severe cases and deaths among older people, and is “quickly becoming a bigger contributor” nationally.
+The vaccine already is contributing to a decrease in severe cases and deaths among older people, and is “quickly becoming a bigger contributor” nationally, Justin Lessler, an expert in infectious diseases at Johns Hopkins University, said in an email.

 “I suspect we will see it overtake natural infection as the biggest driver of immunity late spring earliest, more likely midsummer,” Lessler said.